isomerpages/nhg-ecos/announcements/2024/_posts/2024-08-16-post-How to prepare for IRB Submissions.md

 image: ""
 variant: tiptap
 ---
-<p>This quick guide explains how to successfully prepare for an IRB submission,
+<p>This ECOS Quick Guide explains how to successfully prepare for an IRB
-in particular, by looking at the User Profiles, Minimum Training and FCOI Declaration requirements.
+submission, in particular, by looking at the User Profiles, Minimum Training and FCOI Declaration requirements.
 (Last updated: 16 August 2024)</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Announcement Images/Announce_How_to_Prepare_for_IRB_Submissions_16_Aug_2024.png">